Evatt House

-Evatt House is a heritage-listed house located at 69 Junction Road in the Sydney suburb of Wahroonga in the Ku-ring-gai Council local government area of New South Wales, Australia.
+Evatt House is a heritage-listed house located at 69 Junction Road in the Sydney suburb of Wahroonga, New South Wales, Australia.
 It is also known as Parklands.
 The property is privately owned.
 It was added to the New South Wales State Heritage Register on 24 September 2004.

 History

 Indigenous history

 Material in rock shelters reveals that Aboriginal people inhabited the surrounding region at least from the last ice age some 20,000 years ago.
 Several different languages and dialects were spoken in the Sydney Harbour area before the arrival of the First Fleet.
 "Kuringgai" was the language spoken on the north shores.
 When Europeans chose the south side of the harbour for the settlement of the First Fleet in 1788, they chose the territory of the Darug-speaking people, who inhabited the region from the southern shores of Sydney Harbour west to the Blue Mountains.
 Both the Darug and the Kuringgai groups suffered catastrophic loss of life in the smallpox epidemic that swept through the indigenous population in 1789, with a death rate estimated to have been between 50 per cent and 90 per cent.
 Over the following century there were numerous documentary recordings of the movements of surviving Kuringgai people within the Ku-Ring-Gai locality, both attending Aboriginal gatherings and collecting European rations such as blankets.
 There are also several oral history accounts of small clans travelling through the district in the late nineteenth century.
 In the 1950s at least a few local Aboriginal people were known to be still living within their traditional territory.